Chartered Management Institute

 In addition to supporting its members, the organisation encourages management development, carries out research, produces a wide variety of publications on management interests, and publishes the official members' magazine, Professional Manager.
 The institute also engages with government and other public bodies concerning policy on management and business related issues.
 Professional Manager magazine is circulated to over 80,000 members of the CMI.

 Chartered Manager (CMgr)

 The Chartered Manager process requires candidates to demonstrate how they have developed as a manager and how they have applied their leadership and management skills to achieve significant business impact.
+Following an application, successful candidate are entitled to use the designatory post-nominal letters of CMgr.

 There are two routes to becoming Chartered: